Grand-Federation/Grand-Federation-Rules/index.md

 16. Weapons that deploy constant-damage (HP/LBA) "puddles" are not permitted.
 Puddles of flammable liquid, et cetera, are fine, but area-denial puddles are not permitted (e.g., ESC thermite, Silver Hawks water puddle.)

+17. LBA AT splash effect range must be inversely correlated to LBA AT damage values.
+On top of this, LBA AT splash must have a linear falloff entirely contained within the infantry kill radius.

+18. Infantry are not permitted to employ heavy anti-tank raycast weapons.
+Cross-sim raycast weapons can do no more than 10 AT per shot, while constant-beam raycast with distance-based falloff can do a maximum of 15 damage per second.

 ## SECTION IV - DEPLOYABLES & ARMOR

 1. Use of non-LBA based armor is forbidden, if a group is incapable of functioning without LBA exceptions may be made per defending OIC discretion, the allowance of such systems during a raid is not a permanent allowance.
 Damage caps on LBA-based armor should be kept within reason or be returned.
 Inverse LBA is currently only allowed for breach entry/exits.

 2. Only the provided medic TP system is approved for teleporting in combat.
+Infantry fighting vehicles/armored personnel carriers with a REALISTIC amount of "respawn" slots reflective of how many personnel could fit in the vehicle are an exception to this.
+Please bear in mind that this is a fairly new concept being used in the community- it is subject to case by case approval or disapproval.

 3. Sit Barricades must have reasonable hitpoint amounts for their size and have hitpoints no greater than 50.
 You are only allowed ONE sit barricade per life.